linode/docs/docs/guides/databases/mongodb/indexing-mongodb/index.md

 ]
 {{< /output >}}

-From there, you can remove an index using the `dropIndex` method on the collection, providing the method with the index name.
-This example removes the index above related to the `startDate` field:
+You can remove an index using the `dropIndex` method on the collection, providing the method with the index name.
+The example above removes the index related to the `startDate` field.

     db.actorCollection.dropIndex("startDate_1")